 2. Webroot WiFi security with its VPN

 Webroot antivirus is known for its snappy device scans.
 It promises up to 60 times faster scans and protects you from real-time threats such as identity theft, phishing attempts, and webcam hacking.
 Furthermore, as it comes ready with its Webroot VPN, you can rest assured that you will be protected both online and offline.

 Webroot VPN offers up to 5 simultaneous connections, doesn’t keep logs, and is really easy to install.
 All of these features make it a worthy cybersecurity solution.

 Avast is a well-known and respected antivirus suite.
 But most people don’t know that it also offers a killer deal with the combination of its antivirus and SecureLine VPN.

 Avast’s SecureLine VPN has all the features you would expect from a top-notch VPN.
 It offers military-grade encryption, DNS leak protection, and has multiple servers all around the world if you have Avast Secureline VPN license.
 Throw in Avast’s CleanUp Premium and Passwords Premium, and you’ve got yourself a pretty sweet deal.

 4. BullGuard VPN + Antivirus

 NordVPN comes bundled with BullGuard Antivirus.
-The VPN offers the same features that you expect, including but not limited to, military-grade encryption, no trackers, and a pretty tough no-logs policy.
+The VPN offers the same features that you expect, including but not limited to, military-grade encryption, no trackers, and a pretty tough no-log policy.

 5. Avira Prime and Phantom VPN Pro